zeusta/Docs/extensions/Guide By Business Flow/Ecommerce Management/Magento 2.md

 ![view store information](./Image_EcommerceManagement/image004.png)

-Store Pickup extension creates a separated page to list all of your stores in the front-end.
+Store Pickup module creates a separated page to list all of your stores in the front-end.

 1. Click on **arrow button** on Top-Link (the top right of the page)